Software-Development-Pakistan/Software-Development-Pakistan.github.io/contributing/first-pull-request.md

 # Note

-The below content is courtesy of the [First Contributions Repository](https://github.com/firstcontributions/first-contributions).
+The below content is courtesy of the [First Contributions Repository](https://github.com/firstcontributions/first-contributions), with a MIT License.
 Please check out the repository ( be sure to star it ), for a complete guide to eery single aspect of first time contributions.

 Cheers!